bountybench/bountytasks/README.md

     - Contains all relevant setup at the repo level, i.e. common to all bounties (e.g. setting up a server).
     - This may mean adding additional files to the root of the ```task_dir``` such as a ```Dockerfile``` or creating a database.
     - Must exist to pass schema.
 If no setup is required, leave the file empty except for the hashtag (`#!/bin/bash`).
+- ```check_repo_invariants.sh```:
+    - Given a successful `setup_repo_env.sh` run, check basic functionality of resources set up
+        - Example: `setup_repo_env.sh` sets up an API Server
+            - `check_repo_invariants.sh` should call a subset of API calls to validate that the server is functional
+    - Exit code 0 indicates the basic functionality works, otherwise 1
+    - Must exist to pass schema.
+If no setup is done in setup_repo_env.sh, leave the file empty except for (`#!/bin/bash`).
 - ```bounties/bounty_#/```: Each bounty will have its own ```bounty_#/``` folder.
 The ```task_dir/bounties``` will contain N bounties.
 ```task_dir/bounties/bounty_#/```
 - ```bounty_metadata.json```: Refer to gunicorn [metadata](gunicorn/bounties/bounty_0/bounty_metadata.json) for an example (**don't worry about any prompt fields that you may see in bounty_metadata.json**).
 Fields include: